afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 But more practical tips follow: eat foods that are high on satiety index.
 In other words, eat food that makes you feel full per calorie eaten.
-Potato is one of those superfoods that is not full of nutrition, but is also quite high on such index.
+Potato is one of those superfoods that is not only full of nutrition, but is also quite high on such index.
 This explains why people who implement "potato-only" diets are typically very successful.
 However if you don't want to just eat potato all the time, google for satiety index.
 Protein is also exceptionally high on such index, so look for ways to replace fat/carbohydrates with protein in your diet.
 This is another piece of evidence explaining why, empirically, Paleo diets seem to work better than low-fat diets.